evolentDelight/LearnJavaScript/You-Don't-Know-JS-Yet/Second Edition/1. Get Started/Chapter 3-Digging to the Roots of JS/Notes.md

 ## Concepts
 ### Shallow-copy & Deep-copy
+* Shallow-copy copies only the top-level structure, not nested
-* Shallow-copy affects nested objects by referencing it rather than copying it
+* Shallow-copy gets nested objects by referencing it rather than copying it
   * Methods and Operators that create shallow copies
     * `...object` Spread Operator
     * `Object.assign()`